chromealex/ecs/Docs/Manual-Classes.md

 Systems do visual update at the end of the frame and on the ending of every tick.

 #### Features (```FeatureBase```)
 Features are introduced for grouping systems and modules into one block.
+Features are ScriptableObjects and could be ordered in Initializer on your scene.

 #### Modules (```IModule<TState>```)
 Modules do visual update on the beginning of the frame and on the beginning of every tick.